vsillan/game-server-programming-course/presentations/web_api_3.md

 Most important is the execution order:

-- Filters run within the ASP.NET MVC filter pipeline
+- Filters run within the Web API filter pipeline
-- Middleware runs before ASP.NET MVC kicks in
+- Middleware runs before Web API kicks in

 Filters can be specified per action – middleware only per URI

+Note:

-Filters can access the ASP.NET MVC context – Middleware can’t
+Filters can access the Web API context – Middleware can’t

 ---